 J Con is an anime, manga, cosplay and Japanese culture event.

 When is J Con?

-J Con is on Saturday and Sunday the 6th and 7th of October 2018
+J Con is on Saturday the 9th of November 2019

 Is this the first time J Con has been held?

 What is happening at J Con?

 J Con will have awesome cosplay; a wide variety of artists, crasftspeople and traders; special guests doing presentations and signings; interesting elements of Japanese culture, fun and interesting panels, and a few wacky special events too.
 Anyone for the All Ireland Rock Paper Scissors Championships, with a massive cash prize?!
 For more details, please click on What’s Happening?.

 Will the event have Wi-Fi?

 Yes.
 Details will be available on the day.